 Key Population Stats:

-- Montgomery is the 2nd-largest city in Alabama and is the 144th-largest metropolitan area in the U.S.
+- Montgomery is the 3rd most populous city in Alabama and is the 119th-most populous in the U.S.

 Under the brand “Made in Alabama," the state recently set a new record with $8.7 billion in new investment and created 17,000 new jobs.
 As the capital city of Alabama, Montgomery receives its fair share of economic stimulus and activity.